 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Rosman has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Rosman has few renters and college students.
 But the biggest reason it is quieter in Rosman than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Rosman may be for you.

-Being a small town, Rosman does not have a public transit system used by locals to get to and from work.
+Rosman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rosman in 2022 was $27,736, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,944 for a family of four.